coinkite/coinkite-tap-proto/README.md

 - python 3.6 or higher
 - `pyscard` for acceess to smartcard readers
 - a supported smart-card reader:
-    - "ACS ACR1252U" is better and also available.
+    - "ACS ACR1252U" is okay and widely available.
     - "Identiv uTrust 3700F" is reliable and looks nice
     - HID Omnikey 5022 CL (not 5021) is fast, cute and small.
-    - "ACS ACR122U" can work, and is widely available, but is not recommended!
+    - "ACS ACR122U" can work, and is widely available, but is not reliable nor recommended!
     - in theory, all smartcard USB CCID class-compliant devices should work.
 - see `requirements.txt` file for more details.